andrew2020wit/foreign-reader/README.md

 ## Intro

-Foreign Reader is a web-application to read foreign books (texts) and to learn foreign languages.

-It's a book reader, which has built-in dictionary and translation functionality.
+Foreign Reader a simple book reader, which has built-in dictionary and translation functionality.
-It also has special functionality to learn vocabulary.

 It stores all data locally and uses PWA-technology, so you can use it without Internet.